It’s been a while since Apple made choosing an iPad easy.

 The elephant in the room — iPad Pro 12.9 ($800+)

-No longer is the iPad Air 2 Apple’s biggest tablet.
-The new iPad Pro easily takes that crown, measuring a ruler-busting 12.9 inches.
+The iPad Pro is Apple’s biggest tablet, measuring a ruler-busting 12.9 inches.
 It’s thick and hefty, too, at about 6.9 mm deep and 1.57 lbs — a tad thinner, but heavier than the original iPad.

 All told, the Pro may be the ultimate iPad.
 It certainly delivers on performance, and extras like dual stereo speakers and Touch ID are icing on the cake.
 But it’s not for everyone.
 The Pro’s far and away the most expensive iPad at a base price of $800.
 Its immense screen is as unavoidably awkward as it is unwieldy — it’ll be tough to finagle the Pro on a subway, much less a plane.
 And the productivity tools that truly make it shine, the Smart keyboard and Apple Pencil, are an up-sell ($100 for the Pencil and $160 for the keyboard).